Practice with us

 The first and easiest way to access Kanshin’s teachings are by listening to Sunday morning talks, either in person, or through recordings available on this website.
 On Sunday, one also has the opportunity to ask questions (and hear those of others) after the talk.
 There is a wide range of topics but the focus is typically on classic Buddhist teachings and investigations of the unique realities of spiritual life in the present day.

-Kanshin is also available to anyone for one-on-one meetings which can be arranged via email.
+Kanshin is also available to anyone for one-on-one meetings which can be arranged online or on Sunday mornings during practice.
 These meetings, called practice discussion, are typically between 5 and 20 minutes and traditionally take place—when in person—in a quiet, intimate setting, Buddha to Buddha.
-For now, Zoom or Facetime will suffice.
 Practice discussion can touch on any aspect of one’s practice.
 Allison is an accessible teacher and there is no prerequisite study or experience necessary to meet with her.
 Developing a teacher-student relationship is central to Zen.

 Asking for guidance in one’s zazen is a good place to begin.
 You may have questions about morality and Buddhist ethics, spiritual materials you’re reading, or the meaning of the liturgy we chant.
 Just as with zazen, students begin to gradually understand how to work together with a teacher, naturally, over time.